TeXlyre/codemirror-latex-visual/README.md

 # CodeMirror 6 LaTeX Visual Editor

-This package provides non-lossy visual editing for LaTeX documents in [CodeMirror 6](https://codemirror.net/6/), designed to work with academic writing workflows and document preparation.
+**WIP** This package provides non-lossy visual editing for LaTeX documents in [CodeMirror 6](https://codemirror.net/6/), designed to work with academic writing workflows and document preparation.

 ## Features